ExtendRealityLtd/VRTK/DOCUMENTATION.md

 `VRTK/Examples/006_Controller_UsingADoor` simulates using a door object to open and close it.
 It also has a cube on the floor that can be grabbed to show how interactable objects can be usable or grabbable.

 `VRTK/Examples/008_Controller_UsingAGrabbedObject` which shows that objects can be grabbed with one button and used with another (e.g. firing a gun).

 ---

+## Interact Haptics (VRTK_InteractHaptics)

+### Overview

+The Interact Haptics script is attached along side the Interactable Object script and provides controller haptics on touch, grab and use of the object.

+### Inspector Parameters

+ * **Strength On Touch:** Denotes how strong the rumble in the controller will be on touch.
+ * **Duration On Touch:** Denotes how long the rumble in the controller will last on touch.
+ * **Interval On Touch:** Denotes interval betweens rumble in the controller on touch.
+ * **Strength On Grab:** Denotes how strong the rumble in the controller will be on grab.
+ * **Duration On Grab:** Denotes how long the rumble in the controller will last on grab.
+ * **Interval On Grab:** Denotes interval betweens rumble in the controller on grab.
+ * **Strength On Use:** Denotes how strong the rumble in the controller will be on use.
+ * **Duration On Use:** Denotes how long the rumble in the controller will last on use.
+ * **Interval On Use:** Denotes interval betweens rumble in the controller on use.

+### Class Methods

+#### HapticsOnTouch/1

+  > `public void HapticsOnTouch(VRTK_ControllerActions controllerActions)`

+  * Parameters
+   * `VRTK_ControllerActions controllerActions` - The controller to activate the haptic feedback on.
+  * Returns
+   * _none_

+The HapticsOnTouch method triggers the haptic feedback on the given controller for the settings associated with touch.

+#### HapticsOnGrab/1

+  > `public void HapticsOnGrab(VRTK_ControllerActions controllerActions)`

+  * Parameters
+   * `VRTK_ControllerActions controllerActions` - The controller to activate the haptic feedback on.
+  * Returns
+   * _none_

+The HapticsOnGrab method triggers the haptic feedback on the given controller for the settings associated with grab.

+#### HapticsOnUse/1

+  > `public void HapticsOnUse(VRTK_ControllerActions controllerActions)`

+  * Parameters
+   * `VRTK_ControllerActions controllerActions` - The controller to activate the haptic feedback on.
+  * Returns
+   * _none_

+The HapticsOnUse method triggers the haptic feedback on the given controller for the settings associated with use.

+---